djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

-# Emergency 4 Los Angeles Mod v2.1 - With DJ edits
+## Emergency 4 Los Angeles Mod v2.1 - With DJ edits
-DJ edits of the LA mod originally by Hoppah
+DJ's own edits of the LA mod v2.1, originally by Hoppah.

+The `master` branch will contain the latest stable build, and is the best version to download to play.
+If you wish, you can download the `Dev` branch where the latest features will be created.
+But content here will be very work in progress and may break part of the game, so do so at your own risk.

+### License
+A creative commons licence file is included.
+All work can be re-distributed in your own modification without contacting the mod author, as long as it is not for profit.
+The original author and DJChill must be credited whenever files are used.

-## Roadmap
+### Roadmap
 https://trello.com/b/0GnE8Rc0/la-modding

 ### Changelog